jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 The following scenic reserves:
 (a) Kaikoura Island Scenic Reserve in Auckland City (Gazette 2004, p 3688):
 (b) Rakitu Island Scenic Reserve (Gazette 1995, p 4265).

+### 15
+All high protection areas declared by section 20 of the Hauraki Gulf / Tīkapa Moana Marine Protection Act 2025.

+### 16
+All seafloor protection areas declared by section 16 of the Hauraki Gulf / Tīkapa Moana Marine Protection Act 2025.

 ## Schedule 5 — Thresholds for Tier 1 and Tier 2 activities